I'll Be Your Lover, Too

 "I'll Be Your Lover, Too" is a song written by Northern Irish singer-songwriter Van Morrison.
 It appears on the album His Band and the Street Choir, released in 1970.

 Composition

-Some have considered the music of the song similar to that on Morrison's second studio album Astral Weeks.
-The song is a moderate tempoed acoustic ballad in 4/4 time, with one 5/8 bar before the vocal comes in.
+Some have considered the song's music similar to that of Morrison's second studio album, Astral Weeks.
+The song is a moderate-tempoed acoustic ballad in 4/4 time, with one 5/8 bar before the vocal comes in.
 The song is in the key of G major, with the chord progression of Em-C-Em-C-Em-C-D-D.